canonical/docker-snap/README.md

 sudo snap install docker
 ```

-If you are using Ubuntu Core 16,

-* Connect the `docker:home` plug as it's not auto-connected by default:
+If you are using Ubuntu Core 16, connect the `docker:home` plug as it's not auto-connected by default:

 ```shell
 sudo snap connect docker:home
 ```

+### Running Docker as normal user

+By default, Docker is only accessible with root privileges (`sudo`).
+If you want to use docker as a regular user, you need to add your user to the `docker` group.
+This isn't possible on Ubuntu Core because it disallows the addition of users to system groups [[1](https://forum.snapcraft.io/t/adding-users-to-system-groups-on-ubuntu-core/20109), [2](https://github.com/snapcore/core20/issues/72)].

+> [!WARNING]
+> If you add your user to the `docker` group, it will have similar power as the `root` user.
+For details on how this impacts security in your system, see [Docker daemon attack surface](https://docs.docker.com/engine/security/#docker-daemon-attack-surface).

-If you are using an alternative snap-compatible Linux distribution ("classic" in snap lingo), and would like to run `docker` as a normal user:
+If you would like to run `docker` as a normal user:

-* Create and join the `docker` group.
+* Create and join the `docker` group:

 ```shell
 sudo addgroup --system docker